XVE-BV/windows-powershell-wsl-distro-generator/README.md

 ## Motivation

 While Docker is powerful for containerized development, it can add complexity and overhead.
-By building a complete WSL2 distro—with all your preferred tools and configurations—once and exporting it as a tarball, you:
+By building a complete WSL2 distro with all your preferred tools and configurations once and exporting it as a tarball, you:

 - Eliminate container runtime overhead: The distribution runs natively under WSL2, with no additional daemon or networking layers.
 - Customize optimally: Install exactly the PHP versions, Composer, Nginx, Node.js, and more, tailored to your workflow.